International English Language Testing System: Results

-Test takers receive one copy of their Test Report Form, apart from test takers who are applying to the Department of Citizenship and Immigration Canada (CIC) or UK Visas and Immigration (UKVI) who receive two copies.
+Test takers receive one copy of their Test Report Form, apart from test takers applying to the Department of Citizenship and Immigration Canada (CIC) or UK Visas and Immigration (UKVI), who receive two copies.
 Test Report Forms are valid for two years.

 Locations and test dates

 Test takers can take IELTS in more than 140 countries and in over 4,000 locations.
 There are up to 48 test dates available per year.
 Each test centre offers tests up to four times a month depending on local demand.
-The Academic version is available on all 48 dates per year and the General Training version is available on 24 dates.
+The Academic version is available on all 48 dates per year, and the General Training version is available on 24 dates.

 There used to be a minimum time limit of 90 days before a person was allowed to retake the test.
-However this restriction has been withdrawn and currently there is no limit for applicants to retake the test.
+However, this restriction has been withdrawn, and currently there is no limit for applicants to retake the test.

 Level required by academic institutions for admission

 Just over half (51%) of test takers take IELTS to enter higher education in a foreign country.
 The IELTS minimum scores required by academic institutions and by course vary.
-As a general rule, the top ranked universities in the United States tend to require a higher IELTS band (typically 7.0).
-Most universities accept scores between 6–7 as being suitable for undergraduate study in English.
-Full details about the organizations which accept IELTS and the scores they require can be found on the IELTS Global Recognition System website.
+As a general rule, the top-ranked universities in the United States tend to require a higher IELTS band (typically 7.0).
+Most universities accept scores between 6 and 7 as being suitable for undergraduate study in English.
+Full details about the organisations which accept IELTS and the scores they require can be found on the IELTS Global Recognition System website.

 IELTS use for immigration purposes

-A number of Commonwealth countries use IELTS scores as a proof of prospective immigrants' competence in English.
+Several Commonwealth countries use IELTS scores as proof of prospective immigrants' competence in English.

 Australia

-Australia's immigration authorities have used IELTS to assess English proficiency of prospective migrants since May 1998, when this test replaced the 'access:' test that had been previously used.
+Australia's immigration authorities have used IELTS to assess the English proficiency of prospective migrants since May 1998, when this test replaced the 'access:' test that had been previously used.

 There are different IELTS score requirements for different types of visa.